ablos/Cat-Food-Counter/README.md

-This is a PlatformIO project for the ESP8266 to keep track on how much and when your food got food.
+This is a PlatformIO project for the ESP8266 to keep track on how much and when your pet got food.